yob/classifier/README.markdown

 ## TODO

-* allow a doc_id to be included with training data, and re-training with the same doc_id will update data
 * add a threshold so classification my a small margin can be flagged or ignored
 * expand README with more examples
   * text classification: tokenisation, stemming, stop words, etc